-Rather than seeing your choices as either good or bad, right or wrong, all or nothing, small changes practiced consistently allow the pendulum to gradually find a smaller arc in between the extremes.
+Rather than seeing your choices in extremes – as either good or bad, right or wrong, all or nothing – small changes practiced consistently allow the pendulum to gradually find a smaller arc in between the extremes.

-Contrary to what some claim, healthy eating cannot be reduced down to a rigid and overly simplistic prescription for what to eat and how much to exercise.
+Contrary to what some claim, balanced eating cannot be reduced to a rigid and overly simplistic prescription for what to eat and how much to exercise.
 Further, health doesn’t require perfect eating (whatever that is) anyway.
 It does, however, necessitate mindful eating.